Danskydan/Hilltop/README.md

       		:numX = 20
       		:numY = 15

-Cells may be listed in any order under their common, immediate parent.
+Cells may be listed in any order under their common parent.
 Thus, the following is functionally equivalent to the above example:

       appTempConverter
             .numboxCelsius_value = numfunRound(.numboxFahrenheit_value:numValue-32*(5/9),0)